Juneteenth all month long

 June 2nd

-Visit the African American Research Center Archives to view Juneteenth artifacts | 1300 Victor St.
+Visit the African American History Research Center Archives to view Juneteenth artifacts | 1300 Victor St.

 The AARC at the Gregory School is dedicated to preserving and promoting the history and culture of African Americans in Houston and beyond.
 A part of the Houston Public Library System, the AARC houses original manuscripts, photographs, articles, and videos of Houston’s earliest Juneteenth celebrations.